pnp/PnP-Sites-Core/Core/Documentation.md

 Gets or sets CustomActions for the template
 #### Files
 Gets a collection of files for the template
+#### Directories
+Gets a collection of directories from which upload files for the template
 #### ComposedLook
 Gets or Sets the composed look of the template
 #### Pages